University Societies: Everything a Student Needs to Know!

 Below are a few tips if you are wondering how you may be able to manage your time effectively, so your studies or social life do not suffer.

-The BSU and societies know of course what time of the uni year to plan certain events so there will be no distractions to study time.
+The Brighton SU and societies plan their events around the academic year calendar, so they know of course what time of the uni year to plan certain events.
+There will be no distractions to study time so you have time for both studies and socials.

 You do not have to be at every activity, but you should make time to socialise and bond with other members of your society.